readyapi/sqldev/docs/tutorial/readyapi/simple-hero-api.md

 /// info

-If you need a refresher on some of those concepts, checkout the RaedyAPI documentation:
+If you need a refresher on some of those concepts, checkout the ReadyAPI documentation:

 * <a href="https://readyapi.khulnasoft.com/tutorial/first-steps/" class="external-link" target="_blank">First Steps</a>
 * <a href="https://readyapi.khulnasoft.com/tutorial/path-params/" class="external-link" target="_blank">Path Parameters - Data Validation and Data Conversion</a>